List of Marvel Comics characters: M: Kirsten McDuffie

 Kirsten McDuffie is a character appearing in American comic books published by Marvel Comics.
 The character, created by Mark Waid and Paolo Rivera, first appeared in Daredevil vol. 3 #1 (July 2011).

+Kirsten McDuffie is an assistant district attorney who collaborated with Daredevil.
+Over time, their friendly relationship developed into a romantic one and they dated.

 Kirsten McDuffie in other media

 Kirsten McDuffie appears in Daredevil: Born Again, portrayed by Nikki M. James.
-This version is a former district attorney who becomes Matt Murdock's new partner following the death of Foggy Nelson.
+This version is a former district attorney who is Matt Murdock's new partner following Foggy Nelson's death.

 Tiny McKeever

 Tiny McKeever is a character appearing in American comic books published by Marvel Comics.
+Created by Kurt Busiek and Pat Olliffe, he first appeared in Untold Tales of Spider-Man #1 (July 1995).

+Brian McKeever is a member of Flash Thompson's clique who frequently bully Peter Parker.
+McKeever goes on to befriend Peter after Peter offers to help him study, frequently defending Parker from Thompson.

 Megan McLaren

 Megan McLaren is a character in Marvel Comics.
 The character, created by Kurt Busiek and Mark Bagley, first appeared in Thunderbolts #1 (April 1997).
-She is a reporter.

-McLaren worked for WJBP-TV and was considered one of the best TV journalists.
-She mostly reported the Thunderbolts' activities such as the group's battle with The Elements of Doom, Graviton and when Mach I surrendered himself to the authorities.
+Megan McLaren is a reporter who works for WJBP-TV and is highly regarded as a journalist.
+She mostly reported the Thunderbolts' activities such as the group's battle with the Elements of Doom, Graviton, and Mach I's surrender.

-McLaren reported on Roxxon's press conference when it is revealed that the Scorpion was now an employee of their company.
-She later reported on the aftermath of a battle between the Hulk and the Avengers.

-She reported on the Avengers return from the dead and got to interview She-Hulk, the Black Knight, Quicksilver and Crystal before revealing who the group's new roster was going to be.
-McLaren reported on a parade that was held for the heroes and their battle with Ultron.